emily-chan2/qr-code-reader/README.md

 - Countdown timer during scanning so you know it’s working
 - Result is clickable if it contains a URL
 - Dark mode support (follows your system theme)
-- Fully client-side — no backend/server needed (you could even save `index.html` to your computer and use it locally)
+- Fully client-side — no backend/server needed

 ---